France1/pytorch-docker-development/Docker_installation.md

 and paste the recovered token in the login page.

 ## Launch Tensorboard
 Tensorboard can only access files from a unique `runs` folder.
-Still, it is desirable to keep Tensorboard summary files that belong to different projects separated and not altogether in `runs`.
+Still, it is desirable to keep Tensorboard summary files that belong to different projects separated, rather that mixing them inside `runs`.
 One way to achieve this is to launch Tensorboard from different projects folders.

 Move into the project folder to be monitored, then create a tmux session:
 ```